akka/akka-http/CONTRIBUTING.md

 Depending on which version (or sometimes module) you want to work on, you should target a specific branch as explained below:

-* `master` – active development branch of akka-http 10.2.x
+* `main` – active development branch of akka-http 10.2.x
 * `release-10.1` – branch for fixes to akka-http 10.1.x

 ## Tags